gvwilson/thirdbit/src/ideas/se-change.md

     -   Practical exercises are easy to create
 -   Con:
     -   Medium effort to create
-    -   May be seen as niche (people won't understand productivity is just being used as a working example)
+    -   May be seen as niche:
+        people won't understand observability and productivity are just being used as a working example
+-   Note: see [this site][observe] for a more detailed outline

 ### Social Studies for Software Engineers